Choose Your Kayak Fishing Adventure!

 Slow Pace : Best for beginners & family with kids

-While fishing, you might be lucky enough to spot a Hawksbill Sea Turtle or a Pink Dolphin.
-These sightings are not only memorable but also a reminder of the rich marine biodiversity in the area
+• Drop your line along the iconic, palm-studded beaches of Sentosa, Singapore’s island of fun.
+As you fish, you might be lucky enough to spot a Hawksbill Sea Turtle or a Pink Dolphin, a memorable reminder of the area’s rich marine biodiversity.

 • Hook up the monsters hiding in the shipwreck.